Nazulka/WD-Buzzwords/README.md

 - [x] **Imagery**
 * The Home page supporting image added to enchance the overall experience and was obtained from [Unsplash](https://unsplash.com/photos/T6fDN60bMWY).
-* A chart in Add Term page was taken from [Macmillian Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html).

 **[back to top](#wd-buzzwords)**